Vyllar History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
-The Vyllar family lived in Leicestershire.
-Their name, however, is a reference to Villiers, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Vyllar is one of the many new names that came to England following the Norman Conquest of 1066.
+The Vyllar family lived in Villiers, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Vyllar family

 The surname Vyllar was first found in Leicestershire where they held a family seat as Lords of the manor of Rokesby from the time of the Norman Conquest of England by Duke William in 1066 A.D.
 Galderfridus de Villers of St. Evroult, accompanied Duke William into England with his son, Pagan de Villiers, who obtained the barony of Warrington in Lancashire and was also Lord of Crosby in that same shire.

 Interestingly, "the present coat of arms is said to have been assumed in the reign of Edward I., as a badge of Sir Richard de Villars' services in the crusades."
 The previous shield was "Sable, three cinquefoils argent."